sara-nl/griddocs/source/Pages/FAQ.rst

 The personal grid certificates are valid for a year.
 This means that every year you need to renew your personal grid certificate.
 The procedure for renewing your certificate depends on your CA, either Digicert or Dutchgrid.

-* For *Digicert* grid certificate, you can request a new certificate anytime from the `DigiCert portal`_.
+* For *Digicert* grid certificate, you can request a new certificate anytime from the `DigiCert portal <https://digicert.com/sso>`_.
 Follow this guide to :ref:`obtain and install a Digicert grid certificate <digicert>`.

 * For *Dutchgrid* grid certificate, you have two options: